 Misinterpreting body language or tone of voice

 This decline in communication can affect a person’s quality of life.
-Some people with dementia may be unable to initiate conversation - so the responsibility to encourage this, is with carers.
-Fortunately, knowing how to communicate effectively with a person with dementia, can vastly improve their quality of life.
+Some people living with dementia may be unable to initiate conversation - so the responsibility to encourage this, is with carers.
+Fortunately, knowing how to communicate effectively with a person living with dementia, can vastly improve their quality of life.

-How to communicate with someone with dementia.
+How to communicate with someone living with dementia.

 • Slow down